Mixed White and Black African people in the United Kingdom: Terminology

 Mixed White and Black African people are referenced and categorised across a multitude of areas of media, journalism and academia, as well as in relation to perceptions of personhood and self-identity.
 At times informally, they have been referred to as Mixed or Mixed-race White and Black African persons, people, and other variants, in the study and reporting of the group in the United Kingdom.

 Within government-derived naming conventions, such as within the corresponding Office for National Statistics 'ethnic group' census category ('Mixed White and Black African'); the grouping is also widely referenced in relation to demographics of the country.
 This census category has been utilised by government, policing, the NHS, as well as non-governmental agencies, including charities, universities and other organisations.

 Census

 The option for the 'Mixed White and Black African' ethnic group was first introduced in the 2001 United Kingdom census.
 The category was listed alongside, and distinct from, various 'Mixed' subcategories, including 'Mixed White and Asian', 'Mixed White and Black Caribbean', and 'Mixed Other'.

 Other organisations and government

 Kirklees Council uses the abbreviated 'Ethnicity Code' of MWBA for Mixed White and Black African persons.
-The Equality and Human Rights Commission use it to study ethnic groups in the United Kingdoms.
+The Equality and Human Rights Commission use it to study ethnic groups in the United Kingdom.
 In the country's education system, UCAS and HESA collect statistics on the grouping, providing analysis to improve participation in higher education for person who identify with both white and black African ancestry.
 NHS in Central Bedfordshire defines members of the group as an ethnic minority.
 The Welsh Government has used the category to analyse different ethnic minority groups and population compositions in the UK.